posit-dev/quarto-tiers/README.md

 ![examples](example.png)

-The `tier` shortcode is allowed anywhere, including headers, tables, and as inline text.
+Use `tier` shortcode anywhere outside headers; it is appropriate in call-outs, tables, and inline text.
+Using the shortcode in a document header causes the document table-of-contents to render poorly and is not recommended in that context.

 All badges are annotated with the `badge` and `rounded-pill` Bootstrap classes.
 Each bad also receives one of the five CSS classes: `badge-basic`,